-Apply for your Single Honours degree via UCAS as normal.
-We will send you information about Flexible Honours subjects available to you during the summer before you register at the University.
+You will have already received information about Flexible Honours subjects available to you during the summer before you registered at the University.
 Your Major subject of study must be the Single Honours subject you applied to via UCAS.
-You can confirm your Minor subject from early September and we will provide details of how to do this in the subject information.
+You will need to confirm your Minor subject by Friday 9 October 2015.
+Your dedicated Academic Advisor and/or the Flexible Honours Director will provide details of how to do this.